All That You Can't Leave Behind: Composition

 The album was seen as a return to the band's traditional sound after their more experimental records of the 1990s.
 In many ways, however, this is an oversimplification, as the album breaks new ground by retaining the sonic nuances of their 1990s work and reconciling it with the melodic, hook-filled rock of their 1980s work.
 The first song (and lead single), "Beautiful Day", for instance, is an optimistic anthem that opens with a drum machine and a rhythm sequencer.
-The album also includes "Stuck in a Moment You Can't Get Out Of", a song written by Bono for his friend, lead singer of INXS, Michael Hutchence, who committed suicide in 1997.
+The album also includes "Stuck in a Moment You Can't Get Out Of", a song written by Bono for his friend Michael Hutchence, the lead singer of INXS, who committed suicide in 1997.
 Clayton said the album was written "about the journey we'd been through as a band, as men in relationships, as sons of mothers and fathers.
 It was about the baggage that you have to live with, the sense of loss, like the fact that Bono's father was terminally ill through that whole period."

 Musicologist Susan Fast says both this album and the follow-up How to Dismantle an Atomic Bomb (2004) find U2 returning to "more 'stripped down' rock and pop sounds".
 Orlando Sentinel writer Matt Gilmour has called it a "pop-rock" and "classicist rock album – equal parts rhythm and blues, soul, rock and pop."